queenie-lee/sdp-2025-repo-code/week2/demo/notes.md

 - *Step 2: Break large interfaces into smaller ones*

 ![](SOLID-I1.png)
+* CORRECTION (1:55) : users are going back to the same class
+* Diagram: 3 clients (classes) using the same class containing different methods.
+Methods provide services to the clients (users of the class).
+Each user sees different parts (views) of the same object.

 - When a piece of functionality is important in many places, its interface "can offer too many services to too many clients".